viasmo1/edem-mda-DP2-wake/README.md

 * Upload the file *DP2-WakeTeam.ipynb*

-* Enter your twitter API credentials in the *Twitter autentication cell*
+* Enter your twitter API credentials in the *Twitter authentication cell*

 * Run all cells